 - Clinical observations

 Each competency includes sections on patient care and procedural skills, technical knowledge, and communication/professional skills as outlined in sections 3.51-3.5.10 of Report 249.
-The third-year resident will spend approximately half of his/her time in Radiology and the other half assisting in the operations of the Radiation Safety Office.
+The third-year resident will spend approximately half of their time in Radiology and the other half assisting in the operations of the Radiation Safety Office.